All Products

 Mount dataset

 Select a dataset of the OSS type and configure the Mount Path.
-When the DLC job runs, the system accesses the data in OSS using this path.
+When the DLC job runs, the system accesses the OSS data at this path.

 Mount storage